In the driving test, the tester is looking for:

-- Good and accurate observation is an essential part of good and safe driving.
+- Good and accurate observation is an essential part and safe driving.
 When emerging at T-junctions scan the road you are about to enter so that you know the way is clear.
 Never stare to the right when turning left either at T-junctions or at roundabouts.

 - Follow the correct position when turning right or left.
-Take left turns tightly where possible.
+Take turns tightly where possible.
 When turning right from a major to a minor road do not overshoot or cut the corner

 - Checking the blind spots is an essential part of good driving

 - MSM - Mirror, Signal, Manoeuvre.
 It is not the frequency of the use of mirrors that is important but rather the timing of the use of your mirrors.
-The left wing mirror tends to be under utilised by most drivers.
+The left wing mirror tends to be by most drivers.
 Use MSM when, turning, left, right, changing lanes, on approaching roundabouts and over-taking but do not forget your interior mirror when stopping and slowing.

-- React correct to hazards.
-This means that you should not under react or over react.
-Read the road ahead and avoid getting yourself into an awkward situation.
+- React to hazards.
+This means that you should not under react Read the road ahead and avoid getting yourself into an awkward situation.
 Look out for the child who may follow the ball which is either moving or stationary and pay particular attention to pedestrian crossings and remember a pedestrian only has right of way when they have at least one foot on the crossing.

 - Make sure your vehicle is in roadworthy condition.
 All your lights should be working, especially all your brake lights and indicators.
-Make sure that no warning are illuminated on the instrument panel as tests will not be conducted.
+Make sure that no warning illuminated on the instrument panel as tests will not be conducted.

 - You must be able to demonstrate easily that you know where all your secondary controls are e.g. fog lights.
 A tester will ask you some questions on the vehicle controls as part of the test